ARM-software/acle/main/acle.rst

 The Arm architecture includes features that go beyond the set of operations available to C/C++ programmers.
-The intention of the Arm C Language Extensions (ACLE) is to allow the writing of applications and middleware code that is portable across compilers, and across Arm architecture variants, while exploiting the advanced features of the Arm architecture.
+The intention of the Arm C Language Extensions (ACLE) is to allow the creation of applications and middleware code that is portable across compilers, and across Arm architecture variants, while exploiting the advanced features of the Arm architecture.